ParanoidUser/codewars-handbook/kata/6-kyu/grill-it/README.md

 ## Task

 Write a function that accepts two inputs: `message` and `code` and returns hidden message decrypted from `message` using the `code`.
-The `code` is a nonnegative integer and it decrypts in binary the `message`.
+The `code` is a nonnegative integer, and it decrypts in binary the `message`.

 ```
 grille("abcdef", 5)  => "df"